 When traveling with your cat, sleeping pills should be the last resort.
-If you need to use them, please consult the vet before buying any pills.
+If you need them, please consult the vet before buying any pills.

-Veterinarians prescribe pills that are safe so you do not need to worry about the negative side effects.
-It is recommended to use sleeping pills only in situations when there is no other way to calm your cat.
+Veterinarians prescribe safe pills, so you do not need to worry about the negative side effects.
+It is recommended to use sleeping pills only when there is no other way to calm your cat.

 Types of cat sedatives

-It is important to know what are cat sedatives before you use them.
+It is important to know what cat sedatives are before you use them.
 Cat sedation for travel can help your cat sleep or remain calm during a long flight or car ride.
 It is an effective way to keep the cat calm when traveling.

 Mentioned below are different types of sedatives for cats.

 When this drug is used on your cat, it will increase the release and facilitation of neurotransmitter gamma-aminobutyric acid activity.
-It will keep your kitty relaxed and slightly sleepy.
+It will keep your kitty relaxed and a slightly sleepy cat.

 Check with the vet before you use the drug on the cat.
 You cannot use this medication if your cat has liver or kidney disease.
-It is only available by prescription and can have some side effects like vomiting, nausea, aggression, or agitation.
+It is only available by prescription and can have side effects like vomiting, nausea, aggression, dry mouth, or agitation.

-This is an over the counter drug with the main ingredient as Benadryl which helps in cat sedation for travel.
+This is an over-the-counter drug with the main ingredient as Benadryl, which helps in cat sedation for travel.
 The dosage is very low than that administered to humans.
 It is often recommended for cats that suffer from travel anxiety.

-The medicine does not require a prescription but it is recommended to consult a vet before administering it.
+The medicine does not require a prescription, but it is recommended to consult a vet before administering it.
 The most common dosage is 1 to 2 milligrams every 8 to 12 hours.

-You can only buy the drug by prescription for cat sedation for travel and it has a mild effect so you do not need to worry about the cat being completely out of herself.
+You can only buy the drug by prescription for cat sedation for travel, and it has a mild effect, so you do not need to worry about the cat being completely out of herself.
 It will take up to 3 hours for the drug to take effect.

-You MUST consult with the vet before you decide to use the drug on your cat.
-The drug is fairly safe but if the cat has a heart condition, it can lead to a cardiac arrest.
-It will take effect very quickly and the dosage depends on the cat’s weight.
+You MUST consult with the vet before using the drug on your cat.
+The drug is fairly safe, but if the cat has a heart condition, it can lead to cardiac arrest.
+It will take effect quickly, and the dosage depends on the cat’s weight.
 It takes up to 12 hours for the drug to dissipate.

 Other alternatives to sleeping pills for cats

 Cat sedation for travel should be the last resort.
 It only makes sense to use sedatives if the cat suffers from high travel sickness or anxiety.

-You can also consider less synthetic options like using pet calming collars.
-They release natural cat hormones that will make the cat feel relaxed and safe.
+You can also consider fewer synthetic options, like using pet calming collars.
+They release natural cat hormones to make the cat feel relaxed and safe.
 Alternatively, you can use herbs that have a calming effect.
-Let us go over both the options in detail.
+Let us go over both options in detail.

 Designed for cats that tend to be anxious, scared, or stressed in situations like traveling, the calming collars are easy and convenient to use.
 It is an innovative solution that helps modify stress-related behavior in cats through good behavior pheromone technology.

 With this technology, the collar emits a pheromone that a mother cat produces to calm and reassure her kittens.
-The collar also has ingredients like chamomile and lavender that provide a soothing fragrance and it helps the cat deal with fearful situations.
+The collar also has ingredients like chamomile and lavender that provide a soothing fragrance and helps the cat deal with fearful situations.

 You will notice that white powder is released from the collar.
 It is this powder that will activate and free the pheromones.
 Wash your hands after placing the collar around the cat’s neck.

 If you notice that the cat behaves strangely after wearing the collar, remove it immediately to avoid any negative effects.
 Each cat may respond differently to this method to reduce anxiety.